Irritable Bowel Syndrome: 8 Strategies to Heal Your Gut

 As discussed above, gut infections result from a variety of pathogens that enter through the GI tract (3).
 It is important to address any gut infections from bacteria, viruses, or parasites which may be contributing to your IBS.
 This will also help to reestablish a healthy microbial balance and strengthen the gut lining.

-A powerful supplement to include in an antimicrobial protocol is GI Clear.
-GI Clear is a blend of botanical extracts with antimicrobial properties.
+A powerful supplement to include in an antimicrobial protocol with a blend of botanical extracts with antimicrobial properties.
 These herbs help to reduce pathogenic bacteria, yeast, and parasites, support the body’s immune response, and promote mucosal and microbial health.
 You can do a PCR stool test to look for the presence of specific infectious microbes in your gut and the function of your digestive tract.
 My team uses the GI MAP Stool Analysis for this.

 6. Reduce Stress and Improve Sleep